City Guide for: Limón, Costa Rica

 Veragua Rainforest Park

-Approximately 1 hour by car or bus from Limón Immerse yourself in the rainforest at Veragua Rainforest Park.
-This park offers a variety of activities, including an aerial tram ride through the canopy, hiking trails, a butterfly garden, a frog exhibit, and a reptile habitat.
-It's a great option for families and nature lovers who want a comprehensive rainforest experience.
+Immerse yourself in the rainforest at Veragua Rainforest Park.
+This eco-adventure park offers a variety of activities, including an aerial tram that takes you through the canopy, hiking trails through the jungle, a butterfly garden, a frog habitat, and a reptile exhibit.
+Learn about the diverse flora and fauna of the rainforest and enjoy breathtaking views.

 Travel Time